 The Science of Exercise and Nutrition

-Exercise and nutrition are included in the treatment for women’s addiction for a reason.
+Exercise and nutrition are included in the treatment for women’s addiction help for a reason.
 Exercise releases all those endorphins in your body, which makes you feel good.
-The best thing about it is this is a natural high, and it’s not harmful.
+The best thing about it is this is a natural high, and not harmful.

 A nutrition plan, meanwhile, will help restore your body’s damaged cells as a result of years of abuse.
 Your body has no chance of ridding the toxins without eating the right food and drinking plenty of fluids for hydration.